 - Pleural Mesothelioma: Pleural mesothelioma attacks the protective lining of the victim’s chest and lungs, specifically the thin membrane of cells lining the lungs.
 Often, pleural plaques will develop around the lungs and chest.
 This is a good indication that the victim may have pleural mesothelioma.

 - Peritoneal Mesothelioma: This form of mesothelioma is found in the abdominal area and associated organs.
-The cancer specifically attacks the peritoneum.
-This is one of the most rare forms of mesothelioma, with only around 500 diagnosed cases in the United States each year.
+Cancer specifically attacks the peritoneum.
+This is one of the rarest forms of mesothelioma, with only around 500 diagnosed cases in the United States each year.

 - Pericardial Mesothelioma: Pericardial mesothelioma affects the area around the heart, specifically the pericardium (the sac that surrounds the heart).
 Physicians deduct that asbestos reaches the lining of heart when someone inhales or ingests the fibers and they make their way down the bloodstream and into the pericardium.

 Mesothelioma treatment options usually include surgery, chemotherapy, radiation, and combinations of each.

 However, because of the insidious traits, long period of latency, and doctors’ inability to diagnose it accurately and on a timely basis, mesothelioma is a lethal disease.

 One of the reasons why mesothelioma is so difficult to diagnose and treat effectively is that its histology (the microscopic anatomy of cells and tissue) divides asbestos cancer cell types into three distinct groups.